mah0001/metadata-editor-docs-v2/documenting_document.md

 # Documenting a publication or report

-The schema we describe here is the schema used for documents that will be listed as catalog entries and made searchable, not those that will be attached to datasets as external resources and for which the “external resource” metadata schema must be used (see Documenting: General instructions").
+> Note: The schema we describe here is the schema used to document publications and reports to be catalogued, not the schema used to documents resources that may be attached as external resources to data of any type, for which the *External resource* metadata schema is used (see ***Documenting Data: General instructions***).

-Librarians have developed specific standards to describe and catalog documents.
+Librarians have developed various standards to describe and catalog documents.
 The [MARC21](https://www.loc.gov/marc/bibliographic/) (**MA**chine-**R**eadable **C**ataloging) standard used by the United States Library of Congress is one of them.
 It provides a detailed structure for documenting bibliographic resources, and is the recommended standard for well-resourced document libraries.

-For the purpose of cataloguing documents in a less-specialized repository intended to accommodate data of multiple types, we built our schema on a simpler but also highly popular standard, the **Dublin Core Metadata Element Set**.
-We will refer to this metadata specification, developed by the [Dublin Core Metadata Initiative](https://dublincore.org/), as the *Dublin Core*.
-The Dublin Core became an ISO standard (ISO 15836) in 2009.
-It consists of a list of fifteen core metadata elements, to which more specialized elements can be added.
-These fifteen elements, with a definition extracted from the Dublin Core [website](https://dublincore.org/), are the following:
+For the purpose of cataloguing documents in a less-specialized data repository, we propose a simplerschema, based on the **Dublin Core Metadata Element Set**.
+The Dublin Core standard, developed by the [Dublin Core Metadata Initiative](https://dublincore.org/), consists of a list of fifteen core metadata elements to which more specialized elements can be added.
+These fifteen elements are the following (with their definition extracted from the Dublin Core [website](https://dublincore.org/):

 |No | Element name         | Description                                                     |
 |-- | -------------------- | --------------------------------------------------------------- |